-My name is Miss Brough and I am the Reception class teacher for this academic year.
+My name is Mrs Beaumont and I am the Reception class teacher for this academic year.
 Our teaching assistant is Mrs Sinton who is a vital part of our team.

-We are looking forward to getting to know your children and watching their development this year.
-You can see below our end of year expectations for your children, the early learning goals which we will be striving to achieve and also the curriculum overview for this half term.
+You can see below our end of year expectations for your children, the early learning goals which we will be striving to achieve and also the curriculum overview for each half term.

-If you ever have any questions or queries, please pop into school to see Miss Brough.
+If you ever have any questions or queries, please pop into school to see Mrs Beaumont.

 Thank you for your continued support,

 Mrs Beaumont and Mrs Sinton